soniaisiganporia/awesome-cassandra/README.md

 - [Datastax - Cassandra Kubernetes Operator](https://github.com/datastax/cass-operator) - Datastax's Cassandra Kubernetes Operator which supports Datastax as well as open source Cassandra containers on Kubernetes.
 - [Instaclustr - Kubernetes Operator for Cassandra](https://github.com/instaclustr/cassandra-operator) - The Cassandra operator manages Cassandra clusters deployed to Kubernetes and automates tasks related to operating an Cassandra cluster.
 - [Sky UK - Cassandra Kubernetes Operator](https://github.com/sky-uk/cassandra-operator) - Kubernetes operator that manages Cassandra clusters inside Kubernetes.
 Well designed and organized.
-- [CassKop - Cassandra operator for Kubernetes](https://github.com/Orange-OpenSource/cassandra-k8s-operator) - This Kubernetes operator automates the Cassandra operations such as deploying a new rack aware cluster, adding/removing nodes, configuring the C and JVM parameters, upgrading JVM and C versions.
+- [CassKop - Cassandra operator for Kubernetes](https://github.com/Orange-OpenSource/cassandra-k8s-operator) - Kubernetes operator automates the Cassandra operations such as deploying a new rack aware cluster, adding/removing nodes, configuring the C and JVM parameters, upgrading JVM and C versions.
 Written in Go.
 - [Strapdata - Elassandra Operator for Kubernetes](https://github.com/strapdata/elassandra-operator) - The Elassandra Kubernetes Operator automates the deployment and management of Elassandra clusters deployed in multiple Kubernetes clusters.
 - [Rook.io - Cassandra on Kubernetes](https://rook.io/docs/rook/v1.4/cassandra.html) - Rook is an open source cloud-native storage orchestrator, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.
 They have a special operator for Cassandra amongst other providers.
 - [Kudo Cassandar Operator](https://github.com/mesosphere/kudo-cassandra-operator) - The KUDO Cassandra Operator makes it easy to deploy and manage Cassandra on Kubernetes.

 ### Integrating with Cassandra

-- [Building a Streaming Data Hub with Elasticsearch, Kafka and Cassandra](http://thenewstack.io/building-streaming-data-hub-elasticsearch-kafka-cassandra/) - Blogpost detailing how a streaming analytics system on top of open source, big data components can be done.
+- [Building a Streaming Data Hub with Elasticsearch, Kafka and Cassandra](http://thenewstack.io/building-streaming-data-hub-elasticsearch-kafka-cassandra/) - Blog post detailing how a streaming analytics system on top of open source, big data components can be done.
 - [Docker container for Kafka - Spark streaming - Cassandra](https://github.com/Yannael/kafka-sparkstreaming-cassandra) - Dockerfile that sets up a complete streaming environment for experimenting with Kafka, Spark streaming (PySpark), and Cassandra.
 - [sample KafkaSparkCassandra](https://github.com/instaclustr/sample-KafkaSparkCassandra) - Introductory sample scala app using Apache Spark Streaming to accept data from Kafka and write a summary to Cassandra.
 - [sample Spark Cassandra with SSL](https://github.com/instaclustr/sample-SparkCassandrawithSSL) - Simple sample job illustrating the use of Spark to execute Apache Spark analytics with Cassandra with SSL connection.